JuliaLogging/LoggingExtras.jl/README.md

 the `DatetimeRotatingFileLogger` and the `FormatLogger`.
 All of them, except `FormatLogger`, just wrap existing loggers.
  - The `TeeLogger` sends the logs to multiple different loggers.
- - The `TransformerLogger` applies a function to modify log messages before passing them on.
  - The 3 filter loggers are used to control if a message is written or not
-     - The `MinLevelLogger` only allowes messages to pass that are above a given level of severity
+     - The `MinLevelLogger` only allows messages to pass that are above a given level of severity
      - The `EarlyFilteredLogger` lets you write filter rules based on the `level`, `module`, `group` and `id` of the log message
      - The `ActiveFilteredLogger` lets you filter based on the full content
+ - The `TransformerLogger` applies a function to modify log messages before passing them on.
  - The `FileLogger` is a simple logger sink that writes to file.
  - The `DatetimeRotatingFileLogger` is a logger sink that writes to file, rotating logs based upon a user-provided `DateFormat`.
  - The `FormatLogger` is a logger sink that simply formats the message and writes to the logger stream.